-It seems a bit odd that during its entire history the Cybis studio produced only five flower basket designs.
-Even stranger is the fact that all five flower baskets were produced during the exact same time period, with no other flower baskets being produced after that.
-Four of the baskets were open editions and one was a limited edition.
+It seems a bit odd that during its entire history the Cybis studio produced so few flower basket designs.
+Four of the retail-production baskets were open editions and one was a limited edition.

 The sole limited edition basket is the Colonial Basket which represents the official flowers of the original 13 colonies.
 The flowers included are mountain laurel, trailing arbutus, black-eyed Susan, dogwood, lilac, violet, peach blossom, jasmine and rose.
 Some states “share” an official flower, hence there are only nine flowers represented.
 The sculpture measures 10″ x 10″ x 9.5 and was an issue of only 100 pieces, designed by Lynn Klockner Brown.
 It was made from 1976 to 1978 at a retail price of $2750.